 What are the Great Rides?

-Ngā Haerenga New Zealand Cycle Trails – ‘The Journeys’ – are made up of 23 Great Rides.
-Created in 2009 and predominantly off-road, the trails not only showcase some of the country’s most amazing landscapes but are also an invigorating and environmentally sustainable way to reach major sights and activities.
+Ngā Haerenga Great Rides of New Zealand – ‘The Journeys’ – are made up of 23 Great Rides.
+Created in 2009 and predominantly off-road, the trails not only showcase some of the country’s most amazing landscapes but they're also an invigorating and environmentally sustainable way to reach major sights and activities.

-An additional 28 Heartland and Connector Rides provide the safest road or rideable alternative linking Great Rides and other major cycle touring routes.
+Then there's the Heartland and Connector Rides, which provide the safest road or rideable alternative linking Great Rides and other major cycle touring routes.

 How long are they?

-Although most of the Great Rides offer multi-day riding experiences, many can also be enjoyed as short rides, from an hour to all day.
-Some are loop rides, but most provide a one-way journey (often best ridden in a certain direction to take advantage of the topography) with others offering side trails or detours to suit particular interests and itineraries.
+Though most Great Rides offer multi-day riding experiences, many can also be enjoyed as short rides, from an hour to all day.
+Some are loop rides, but most provide a one-way journey (often best ridden in a certain direction to take advantage of the topography).
+Others offer side trails or detours to suit particular interests and itineraries.
 The 21km Roxburgh Gorge Trail is the shortest of the Great Rides, while the epic Alps 2 Ocean is the longest at more than 300km.

 How hard are they?

-Ngā Haerenga New Zealand Cycle Trails include rides to suit everyone.
+Ngā Haerenga Great Rides of New Zealand include rides to suit everyone.
 They range from flat, smooth pathways suitable for beginners or rusty riders, to hilly, rough terrain best suited to experienced mountain bikers.
-To help you work out which rides are best for you, each trail (and each section of trail) is graded according to New Zealand’s official Trail Grades.
-The majority are grade 2 (easy) to grade 3 (intermediate), with some grade 4 (advanced), and a few small sections of grade 5 (expert).
-You might also like to read our advice on Riding Safely and Biking Etiquette.
+To help work out which rides are best for you, each trail (and each section of trail) is graded according to New Zealand’s official trail grades.
+Most are grade 2 (easy) to grade 3 (intermediate), with some grade 4 (advanced), and a few small sections of grade 5 (expert).
+You might also like to read our advice on riding safely and biking etiquette.

 Are they easy to follow?

 The trails are well signposted, but carrying a map will help you identify interesting landmarks as well as keep track of your ride timing for shuttle pick-ups and suchlike.
-A Great Rides App is also available, produced by an experienced cartographer and cycle trail rider, and New Zealand Cycle Trail national partner.
+The Great Rides App is also available, produced by an experienced cartographer and cycle trail rider, and one of our New Zealand Cycle Trail national partners.

 How do I get on the trails?

-All the Great Rides are well signposted off nearby highways with car parking available at the trailheads and other popular access points.
+All Great Rides are well signposted off nearby highways with carparking available at the trailheads and other popular access points.
 Towns near the trails have bike hire depots and shuttle services staffed by local experts who can help you make the most of your adventure.

 Are tours available?

-There sure are.
-The trails are well served by local and national cycle tour companies offering everything from freedom bike hire and shuttles, to fully guided multi-day trips including all meals, accommodation and luggage transfers, as well as off-the-bike activities such as hiking, kayaking and wine tasting.
+Yes there are.
+The trails are well-served by local and national cycle tour companies offering everything from freedom bike hire and shuttles, to fully guided multi-day trips including all meals, accommodation and luggage transfers, as well as off-the-bike activities such as hiking, kayaking and wine tasting.
 You can view our national and official partners in this online directory.

 What kind of bike do I need?

 For easier trails, hybrid, uprights and children’s bikes are sufficient.
-However, the majority of the Great Rides will be best enjoyed on a standard mountain bike with front suspension and knobbly tyres.
+However, most Great Rides will be best enjoyed on a standard mountain bike with front suspension and knobbly tyres.
 For intermediate rides and above, a full-suspension mountain bike will be safer and more comfortable.
+Or for ease, e-bikes are a good option.
 You’ll find specific bike recommendations in the Need to Know section of each trail description.

 What about e-bikes?